Want to see if LASIK is right for you? Take our quick candidacy test!

 Does LASIK hurt?

-When will I be able to see?
+When will I be able to see after my procedure?

 Most patients experience an immediate improvement in their vision and have functional vision the very next day.
 Full visual results are typically reached within one to three weeks, but individual results vary.